 The graduate nursing program offers one track of study: Family Nurse Practitioner.
-The program prepares students for the certification exam through the American Association of Nurse Practitioners.
+The program prepares students for the certification exam through the American Association of Nurse Practitioners or the American Nurses Credentialing Center.

 Admission information

 Admission requirements include the following: